mrstallion/fchat-rising/readme.md

 *   Conversation bot API
 *   'Filter unmatching ads' is not channel specific -- it's either on everywhere or nowhere
 *   Bug?
 Usually submissive vs usually submissive shows up as 'maybe'
+*   Bug?
+YOU have 'loves humans'; THEY have 'no furry characters, just humans' -- THEIR ad shows green, not red -- your side of comparison is fully green, they just have 'no furry pairings' in red

 # F-List Exported